'Hell on wheels' teen gets prison in 100 mph intentional crash that killed boyfriend, friend

 Shirilla did not testify at trial, officials said, and cried during her sentencing hearing as she read a statement.

 Following her Aug.
-14 conviction, Shirilla was immediately taken to jail a court spokesperson told USA TODAY and was slated to be transferred to the Ohio Department of Corrections.
+14 conviction, Shirilla was immediately taken to jail and was set to be transferred to the Ohio Department of Corrections, a court spokesperson told USA TODAY.

-Sheriff sex battery sentencing: Georgia sheriff resigns after pleading guilty to groping TV's Judge Hatchett

 'A brick wall'